 - Includes a canvas carrying bag - a hard-shell carrying case option would be useful

 - Includes two 12-volt max Lithium-Ion batteries, AC charger, belt hook and canvas carrying case.

 - Spring-loaded quick-release chuck makes one-handed bit changes a breeze.

 - Three-year limited warranty, with one-year of free service on worn parts due to normal use.

 Guide Review - DeWalt DCF610 Cordless Screwdriver Review

-On the downside, I'd like to see two improvements.
-First, while the unit includes a canvas carrying case, I'm sure a lot of contractors would appreciate a hard-shelled carrying case.
+It's worth noting that while the unit includes a canvas carrying case, a lot of contractors would appreciate a hard-shelled carrying case.
 Additionally, DeWalt has traditionally used map-style operating manuals.

 Disclosure: Review samples were provided by the manufacturer.
 For more information, please see our Ethics Policy.